farhatnadim/ComputationalMath/Formal_Mathematics/Logic.md

 P : Prop -- P is a proposition
 #check(P) -- Prop
 ```
-a hypothesis of a proposition is an element of the proposition type.
+a hypothesis or proof  of a proposition is an element of the proposition type, when we used the `exact` keyword as if we are saying that  we provided that proof hP that the proposition is true, so lean closes the proof

 ```lean
 example( hP : P) : P := by -- hp is a proof of P